Fellowes AutoMax 100MA Review – Micro-Cut Autofeed Shredder

 Key Features

-- 100-sheet autofeed tray processes stacks automatically in approximately 5 minutes
+- Autofeed tray holds up to 100 sheets; processes them automatically in approximately 5 minutes

-- Shreds credit cards, paper clips, and staples via manual slot
+- Shreds credit cards, paper clips, and staples through the manual opening

 Hands-On Review